 The Leadership Project, required of every cohort member, is an opportunity for each member to design and lead an effort that taps into each woman's expertise, network, passion, and creativity.
-The cohort will be asked to refine their project idea and develop a theory of change, implementation plan, and stakeholder map in the first half of the Journey.
-The implementation phase of their project begins in the latter half of the Journey.
+The cohort will be asked to refine their project idea and develop a theory of change in the first 3 months of the Journey, devise an implementation plan and stakeholder map in the following 3-4 months, and start implementing their plan in the last 5-6 months.
 At the Lift-Off event, the cohort will present a summary of their project's development and implementation, as well as any early outcomes.
-It is difficult to estimate the exact amount of time that cohort members place into their leadership project because oftentimes their project is aligned with their current workstream at their organization.
-But you should make sure to also carve out enough time to work on a Theory of Change, stakeholder mapping, 1-2 page implementation plan and a 1 page progress report.

-The implementation of your Leadership Project does not have to be complete by the LiftOff event and will likely continue beyond the 12-month Journey.
+The Leadership Project does not need to be fully implemented by the Lift-Off event and will likely continue beyond the 12-month Leadership Journey.
+Please see more information in the Leadership Project Infographic.

-- What kinds of ideas would be appropriate for a Leadership Project?
-There are only 4 rules for the Leadership Project: - It should focus on improving outcomes at the intersection of health and gender equality, or take a gendered lens on a national, regional or global health issue - It should leverage your leadership skills - o It should be within your scope of control or influence, but also stretch you beyond your day-to-day work requirements - You should be passionate about it
+• What kinds of ideas would be appropriate for a Leadership Project?

+There are only 4 rules for the Leadership Project:

+- It should focus on improving outcomes at the intersection of health and gender equality, or take a gendered lens on a public and global health issue - It should leverage your leadership skills - It should be within your scope of control or influence, but also stretch you beyond your dayto-day work requirements - You should be passionate about it